tonethar/IGME-330-Spring-2023/hw/hw-2.md

   - *Yes, feel free to do so.
 But keep them SFW - "Safe For Work"*
 - Do I have to use a Bass and Treble node, or can I do something else?
   - *The requirements state "Add 2 Audio Effect nodes to the audio routing graph" - the example given was a Bass and Treble effect, but you can use ANY audio effect node that you wish to meet this requirement*
-- Does the requirement 'Your starting point MUST be the "done" version of PE-06', does that mean that I have to keep all of the checkboxes, bitmap effects etc the same.
+- Regarding the requirement **Your starting point MUST be the "done" version of PE-06**, does that mean that I have to keep all of the checkboxes, bitmap effects etc the same.
   - *You are free to delete or modify any of the canvas code, checkboxes, digital effects, etc*
   - *What you MUST keep from the PE-06 assignment is the custom buttons (an `<audio>` element on the page is not allowed)*
   - *and you MUST retain the JS architecture of the app (i.e. **main.js**, **audio.js**, **utils.js**)*